Non-stop flights to Melbourne (MEL)

 From Proserpine, the only airline with direct flights is Jetstar.

-From Sunshine Coast, direct flights are offered by Jetstar, Qantas (Oneworld) and Virgin Australia.
+From Sunshine Coast, Sydney and Townsville, all direct flights to Melbourne are operated by Jetstar, Qantas (Oneworld) and Virgin Australia.

-From Wagga Wagga, you can fly non-stop with Qantas (Oneworld) or Regional Express.
+From Wagga Wagga, you can fly non-stop to Melbourne with Regional Express.

-From Yulara, direct flights are offered by Jetstar.
+From Wollongong, direct flights are offered by Link Airways.

 Alternative airports near Melbourne